Maikol1804/BlogEngineZemoga/README.md

 ## Prerequisities

-These are the prerequisites for the application to run:
+These are the prerequisites for run the application:

 * Visual Studio 2019
 * .Net Core 3.1